 At the NASSP Advocacy Conference and Capitol Hill Day, hundreds of school leaders have the opportunity to speak to their members of Congress in a unified voice and advocate on behalf of critical education issues.
 The conference brings together state education leaders, including NASSP State Coordinators; state principal association executive directors, officers, and staff; and volunteer advocates from around the country.

-Registration is now open!
-The 2020 NASSP Advocacy Conference, March 23-25, 2020, will take place in the Washington, D.C., metro area.
 Registration is free and open to principals, teachers, parents, or anyone willing to advocate for school leaders and the students they serve!

 Have other questions?
 Contact Amanda N. Karhuse, director of advocacy for more information on registering for the 2020 NASSP Advocacy Conference.